A picture of coins spread out on a table with a green plant growing out of it

 What is the Least Restrictive Environment (LRE)?

-The goals are growth, inclusion, and progress, not separation, and the key is flexibility.
+The goals are growth, inclusion, and progress, not separation.
+The key is flexibility.
 As children gain skills, their needs and environments should evolve with them.

 How do I start the IEP process?
 (Child Find and evaluation)